Table of Contents

 Serrano | 10,000 – 23,000 | Crunchy, sharp, slightly sweet |

 As you can see, ancho peppers are similar in heat to poblano peppers but much milder than jalapeños or serranos.
-However, their flavor is more nuanced and smoky, which is why they’re so prized in traditional cooking.
+Their unique smoky-sweet flavor profile makes them particularly valuable in traditional cooking where heat isn't the primary focus.

 Buying Guide: How to Choose the Best Ancho Peppers